Plumstead residents in opposition to William Hill's Gambling Licence

 These highly addictive machines pose a greater risk for vulnerable members of the community, with those in low income brackets being most likely to develop a problem (GambleAware report 2016).
 There are an estimated 350,000 people suffering from gambling addiction in the UK, and it costs the uk £1.2bn in services, namely mental health, police and homelessness (GambleAware report 2016).
 The high concentration of Betting Shops, as we already see in and around Plumstead High Street encourages problem gamblers to move from shop to shop and continue betting.

 A recent study from the Responsible Gaming Trust highlighted that rates of problem gambling were higher in areas where these 'clusters' exist.
 Adding yet another betting shop into our community will only exacerbate existing social and economic problems.

 In the words of Ralph Topping, ex Chief Executive of William Hill, "I’m against betting shop clustering on social grounds.
 I can see for myself some pretty stark examples of this and I can see why people might raise localised objections.
 Betting shops have always been part of the community, but when the situation starts to alienate communities the industry needs to listen and politicians need to act."

-John Beverton needs your help with “Trading Standards and Licensing, Housing and Safer Communities, Woolwich Center, 35 Wellington Stre: Plumstead residents in opposition to William Hill's Gambling Licence”.
-Join John and 1,281 supporters today.
+Johnny Beverton needs your help with “Trading Standards and Licensing, Housing and Safer Communities, Woolwich Center, 35 Wellington Stre: Plumstead residents in opposition to William Hill's Gambling Licence”.
+Join Johnny and 1,279 supporters today.